blaketilghman/MeshDuck/README.md

 Known Issues:
 <ul>
   <li> Larger files will not send over the mesh.
 It is recommended to split larger payloads into a few smaller payloads (<= 1900 bytes each) for best performance.
+  <li> If there is a random Internal Connection Error but everything seems to be connected properly, try resetting the server and clients before trying again.

 </ul>
 <br><hr>